thyrgle/comfy-website/content/book/ecs/_index.md

 user, and all internal state/fields are exposed.
 This is something we've done intentionally to make comfy a bit more flexible without having to build complex render graphs and other modular data structures.

+The builtin `EngineContext` exposes a few helper methods:

+- `c.world()` for immutable access to `&World`
+- `c.world_mut()` for mutable access to `&mut World`
+- `c.commands()` for mutable access to the [`CommandBuffer`](https://docs.rs/hecs/latest/hecs/struct.CommandBuffer.html)

+If you're not sure what these do or how to use them, the [`hecs documentation`](https://docs.rs/hecs/latest/hecs/) is a great place to learn!
+Out of all the ECS libraries we've tried `hecs` has been the best and simplest by far, and would 100% recommend it to everyone.
+It's not as _comfy_ as bevy's automagic resource injection, but we've the more explicit nature of it to be a great productivity boost.

+**Notably, comfy does run the `CommandBuffer`'s `run_on(...)` every frame, which means you can just queue commands and have comfy run them on the builtin ECS world.**